 Following birth, the baby should be monitored for any complications such as low blood sugar (hypoglycemia) and jaundice (sometimes referred to as Kernicterus), which may also require further medical intervention.

 It can be a difficult decision to take steps to make a gestational diabetes claim, and as specialist birth injury lawyers, we appreciate this is a significant and important stage.
-If you, or your baby suffered adversely due to medical negligence then gestational diabetes compensation can be an important part of putting you on the road to recovery.

-Gestational diabetes compensation can enable you to pay for additional medical expenses, to re-coup any current or future loss of earnings and to provide future care or treatment as required.
+Gestational diabetes compensation can enable you to pay for additional medical expenses, to re-coup any current or future loss of earnings and provide future care or treatment as required.